bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 5/Chapter_5_Part_4.md

   > Tents, temporary tables, and other camp gear occupy the floor between the base of the ziggurat and the south wall.
 - The glyphs and runes are impossible to translate.
   - Area 24 contains an item called the codebreaker, which can be used to decipher the story held on the ziggurat.
-  - The lower glyphs describe a myth of the magician-gods of the giants and a parable of the magehand and the giant’s son, both mostly inscrutable due to cultural differences.
+  - The lower glyphs describe a myth of the magician-gods of the giants and a parable of the magehand and the giant's son, both mostly inscrutable due to cultural differences.
   - The glyphs that decorate three of the four sides of the uppermost step describe three coordinates for the Throne Gate (area 33).
     - These are three of the six needed to use the Throne Gate to access the resting place of the fourth schema.
     - The glyphs read as: The Monkey's Paw, the Unicorn's Hoof, and Io's Twinkle.